typedb/typedb-docs/_09-query/02-get-query.md

 If no variable is specified after `get`, all variables specified in the `match` clause will be returned.

 ## Limiting Results
-To limit the number of results to be returned, we use the `limit` keyword followed by the number to limit the results to.
-Let's look at an example.
+To limit the number of results to be returned, we use the `limit` keyword followed by the number to which results are to be limited.

 <div class="tabs">